-LONTAD will ensure digital and physical preservation and state-of-the-art free online access to around 15 million pages, or almost three linear kilometres of archival documents of the League of Nations (1919-1946).
-The League was the first global international organization aiming at the establishment of peace and cooperation and the predecessor of the United Nations.
+LONTAD has ensured the digital and physical preservation and state-of-the-art free online access to around 15 million pages, or almost three linear kilometers of archival documents of the League of Nations (1919-1946).
+The League was the first global international organization aiming to establish peace and cooperation and the predecessor of the United Nations.

-The project will result in 250TB of data, over 500,000 units of descriptive metadata, rehousing and conservation of all physical originals according to modern standards, and improved climate control and fire prevention.
+The project resulted in 250TB of data, over 250,000 units of descriptive metadata, the rehousing and conservation of all physical originals according to modern standards, and improved fire prevention.

-The LONTAD project is made possible through a generous donation of a private Swiss foundation.
+The LONTAD project was made possible through a generous donation by a private Swiss foundation.

 The Institutional Memory Section and the Permanent Mission of Georgia signed a digitization agreement on 3 February 2012.
 In February 2015, the National Archives of Georgia sent two specialists to Geneva to digitize roughly 25,000 pages of material from the private papers collection of Khariton Chavichvili (1886-1975), a prominent Georgian diplomat and journalist.

 The Chavichvili papers provide a unique window into the history of Georgia during the Interwar Era and beyond.
 These archives consist of Chavichvili’s correspondence and manuscripts, as well as books and other publications about Georgia, U.S.S.R., and international relations.